imabdk/Toast-Notification-Script/README.md

 ✅ **CLM Support**: The script works correctly in PowerShell Constrained Language Mode environments.

-⚠️ **Intune IME Issue**: When deployed via Microsoft Intune IME on systems where CLM is enforced through AppLocker policies, the script may encounter dot-sourcing errors due to IME switching language modes mid-execution (from Full Language Mode to CLM when Windows Runtime assemblies load).
+⚠️ **Intune IME Issue**: When deployed via Microsoft Intune IME on systems where CLM is enforced through AppLocker/WDAC policies, the script may encounter dot-sourcing errors due to IME switching language modes mid-execution (from Full Language Mode to CLM when Windows Runtime assemblies load).
 This creates cross-language mode boundary violations due to differences in how Intune IME handles execution context compared to other deployment methods like Configuration Manager.

-**WDAC Compatibility**: The script should work with Windows Defender Application Control (WDAC) when properly configured to maintain consistent language mode throughout execution.

 **Error Example**: `"Cannot dot-source this command because it was defined in a different language mode"`

+**Workaround**: Sign the PowerShell script with a code signing certificate from a trusted Certificate Authority and enable the **"Enforce script signature check"** option in Intune script deployment settings.
+According to Microsoft documentation, signed scripts approved by App Control/AppLocker policies run in Full Language Mode, which prevents the language mode boundary issues.
+The certificate must be added to the **Trusted Publishers** certificate store on managed devices.

 ### Quick Start